 Harvest and Storage

-Fruit should be harvested when the outside color is a glossy purple, the fruit is firm and before the seed changes color.
+Fruit should be harvested by clipping them off with sharp shears when the outside color is a glossy purple, the fruit is firm and before the seed changes color.
 Soft fruit, loss of glossy color and dark colored seed are signs of over-maturity.
-Harvest fruits as they mature to ensure continued fruit set.
+Harvest fruit as they mature to ensure continued fruit set.
 Fruit can be stored up to 10 days at 50 to 55°F and 90% to 95% relative humidity.